airportyh/time-traveling-debugger/README.md

 1. Clone this repo and cd into the project directory.
 2. `. add-path` - this will add the project's `bin` directory to your path.
-3. `get-python` - this will use git's submodule feature to fetch the code for cpython.
-4. `npm-install` - this will install the dependencies (via npm) for each of the JavaScript-based subprojects.
+3. `npm-install` - this will install the dependencies (via npm) for each of the JavaScript-based subprojects.
+4. To build the modified version of CPython:
+    1. `get-python` - this will use git's submodule feature to fetch the code for cpython.
+    2. `cd cpython`
+    3. `./configure` - configured the build environment based on your system's libraries, compiler, and other tools available.
+    4. `make` - build the Python
+    5. `cd ..`

 ## Command-Line Tools